Ita Thaomei

+Title

-The Meitei language terms, "Ita" or "Eta" (ꯏꯇꯥ) literally means "female friend", and "Thaomei" (ꯊꯥꯎꯃꯩ / ꯊꯥꯑꯣꯃꯩ) means "lamp" or "oil-fire".
+The Meitei language terms, "Ita" or "Eta" (ꯏꯇꯥ) literally means “female friend", and "Thaomei" (ꯊꯥꯎꯃꯩ / ꯊꯥꯑꯣꯃꯩ) means "oil lamp" or "oil-fire".

 Story

-Noticing of the thief

-In a village, there once lived an elderly widow who resided alone.
+In a village, there lived an elderly widow who resided alone.
 She was diligent, spending her days weaving on the loom and her nights spinning.
 Alongside her hard work, she was known for her wisdom and wit.

 One dark night, a thief crept into her house silently while she was spinning by the fireside.
 A thaomei was burning nearby.

 The thief concealed himself in a dark corner, waiting for the old woman to fall asleep.

 After a while, the woman sensed someone hiding behind the thaomei.
-Though frightened, she did not scream.
-Instead, she acted as if she was unaware of the thief's presence and continued spinning.
+Though frightened, she acted as if she was unaware of the thief's presence and continued spinning.

-Conversation with the thief

-She quickly came up with a clever plan to catch the thief.
+She quickly came up with a plan to catch the thief.

-Out of nowhere, she called out, "Ita-thaomei!
+She called out, "Ita-thaomei!
 Ita-thaomei!"

 When there was no answer, she continued, "How strange that you haven't replied today.
 We chat every day.
 What's wrong today?
 Are you sleepy, or is there an intruder in the house tonight?"

 The thief was astonished.
 The woman spoke loudly, "Ita-thaomei, if you don't reply, it means there's an intruder in the house."
 The thief thought, "Incredible!
 A thaomei that answers a human call.
 Maybe it's silent because I'm here.
 I can't let her know I'm here.
 I'll answer her call this time.
 She'll think everything is normal."

 Soon, the old woman called again, "Ita-thaomei, can you hear me?"
 The thief replied, "Yes Ita, I can hear you."

 The widow was now certain.
 She knew she could easily catch the thief.